sir-solderet/Patch-Recovery/README.md

 # Patch-Recovery for Samsung Galaxy Tab A9 (GTA9)

-This repository provides a patched recovery image (such as Lineage Recovery or TWRP) for the Samsung Galaxy Tab A9 (GTA9).
+This repository provides a patched recovery image for the Samsung Galaxy Tab A9 (GTA9).
 It is intended to be flashed using Odin on a Windows PC.

 ---